 Compliance with Copyright Laws and the Digital Millennium Copyright Act

-The unauthorized reproduction and use of copyrighted works has become increasingly common in recent years through the proliferation and popularity of peer-to-peer (P2P) file sharing services such as Gnutella and Kazaa.
-These services permit users to connect their hard drive to the hard drives of other users and to share files, usually music or movie files such as .MP3, .MPEG or .WAV files, through such connection.
+The unauthorized reproduction and use of copyrighted works has become increasingly common in recent years through the proliferation and popularity of peer-to-peer (P2P) file sharing services such as BitTorrent.
+These services permit users to connect with other users to share files, usually music or movie files such as .MP3, .MPEG or .WAV files, through such connection.
 Such activity, and the general practice of obtaining any copyrighted music, motion picture or other work, without the express written permission of the copyright owner is illegal and a violation of the Faculty, Staff, and Student Acceptable Use Agreement.
-Any user who is discovered copying, downloading, uploading, distributing, displaying, publishing or otherwise using or accessing copyrighted materials without permission will be subject to the sanctions set forth in the ResNet Acceptable Use Agreement and the Faculty, Staff and Student Acceptable Use Agreement.
+Any user who is discovered copying, downloading, uploading, distributing, displaying, publishing or otherwise using or accessing copyrighted materials without permission will be subject to the sanctions set forth in that agreement.
 Some of the foregoing prohibited acts are also punishable by law.

 Davidson College believes very strongly in promoting compliance with United States copyright laws and protecting the intellectual property interests of copyright owners.
 We are committed to educating our students, faculty, and staff as to the importance of copyright compliance and the penalties associated with committing copyright infringement.
 All students, faculty, and staff of Davidson College are responsible for reviewing, understanding and complying with United States copyright laws.
 Information on such laws is available from the U.S. Copyright Office at http://lcweb.loc.gov/copyright/circs/circ1a.html.